What Is It?

 - A resident of one of the following countries: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste and Vietnam;

 - A full-time undergraduate or graduate student; recent graduate of college, university, or other institutions of higher learning; or young professional who has recently joined the workforce;

 - Proficient in reading, writing, and speaking English; and

 - Eligible to receive a United States J-1 visa.

 - Demonstrate strong leadership qualities and track record in their university, place of work, and/or community;

 - Demonstrate knowledge, or professional experience in one of the YSEALI themes: civic engagement, environment and natural resources management, or entrepreneurship and economic development;

 - Demonstrate a commitment to community service, volunteerism, or mentorship;

-- Indicate a serious interest in learning about the United States and ASEAN as a region;
+- Indicate a serious interest in learning about the United States, ASEAN, and Southeast Asia as a region;

 - Be willing to actively participate in an intensive academic program, community service, and study tour;